jeremyyew/tech-prep-jeremy.io/systems-design/cdns.md

 # CDN's

 ## What is a CDN?

+Motivation: physical distance has a big impact on how quickly the user receives a web page.

 A content delivery network (CDN) is a **globally distributed network of proxy servers**, serving content from locations closer to the user.

 - Generally, **static files** such as HTML/CSS/JS, photos, and videos are served from CDN, although some CDNs such as Amazon's CloudFront support dynamic content.
 - The site's DNS resolution will tell clients which server to contact.

 Serving content from CDNs can significantly improve performance in two ways:
-- Users receive content at data centers close to them.
+- **Performance across regions:** Users in multiple locations receive content at data centers close to them.
-- Your servers do not have to serve requests that the CDN fulfills
+- **Scalability**: Reduces load on servers by serving static files, which are often a large proportion of the website's data.
+Helps improve performance particularly during spikes.

 ## What is the difference between pull and push CDNs?